Duetos (Armando Manzanero album)

 Following its release, Duetos was met with mixed reactions from music critics.
-The record's arrangement was praised although critics were divided on some of the duets.
+The record's arrangement was praised, although critics were divided on some of the duets.
 At the 2nd Annual Latin Grammy Awards in 2001, Duetos won Best Pop Vocal Album, Duo or Group.
 It was certified gold in Spain and sold over 100,000 copies within three weeks of its release.

 Background and musical style

 Nacho Mañó, the bassist for Presuntos Implicados, was one of the co-producers for Duetos.

-Since the 1950s, Armando Manzanero has been considered one of Mexico's greatest songwriters of love songs, having 400 songs rank on record charts.
-The concept of an album with duets began in January 2000 where Manzanero took several trips to Spain to produce the record.
+Following the release of his studio album, Amor Mio (2000), Armando Manzanero announced that his next project would be an album of duets.
+He conceived the idea of this project when the singer met members of Presuntos Implicados.
+He previously recorded his song "Esperaré" with the band on their cover album, Version Original (1999).
 "This album was very easy to make.
 I've never before recorded with such naturalness, with the charm and magic that the project gave me, which is also 100 percent Spanish," Manzanero commented.
-The idea to do an album of duets came about when the singer met members of Presuntos Implicados and recorded versions of his songs "Esta Tarde Ví Llover" and "Esperaré" on their covers album Versión Original (1999).
 It was co-produced by Emanuele Ruffinengo and Nacho Mañó (the bassist for Presuntos Implicados) and the album was recorded in Mexico, Madrid, Spain, and Miami, Florida.

 Duetos features several artists such as Olga Tañón, Alejandro Sanz, Lucero, and Miguel Bosé performing Manzanero's well-known songs along with the artist.
 Manzanero composed two original songs for the album, "Antes de...
 Después de..." and "La Mujer Que Me Ama".
 The former is a duet with his son Juan Pablo Manzanero while the latter is performed with Spanish duo Cómplices.
-The artists who were selected were not chosen by Manzanero, but by the label WEA.
+The artists who were selected were not chosen by Manzanero, but by his label WEA.
 The artist also invited Luis Miguel to record "Por Debajo de la Mesa", a song Manzanero composed for Luis Miguel on the album, Romances (1997), but was unable to reach out to him.
 Musically, the arrangement of Duetos draws inspiration from various styles namely jazz, blues, and flamenco.
 "Somos Novios" is performed as a bossa nova song.
 On "Esperaré", the track starts as a bolero before transitioning into salsa.

 Release

-Two versions of the album were released, one for Spain which mainly features artists from the country, and the Mexican version where some of the Spanish musicians were replaced by those from Latin America.
+Two versions of the album were released, one for Spain which mainly features artists from the country, and a Mexican version where some of the Spanish musicians were replaced by those from Mexico.
 The Spanish edition of Duetos was released on 13 November 2000, while the latter version was launched on 25 January 2001 by WEA Mexico.
 In Mexico "No" was released as the album's lead promotional single from the album, with "No Existen Límites" was also released as a promotional single in 2001.
 In Spain, the Spanish editions of "Somos Novios", " Contigo Aprendí", and "La Mujer Que Me Ama" were released as promotional singles in the country.